Psoriasis: Symptoms, Types and Triggers

 Supplementing the diet

-Dietary supplements can help ease psoriasis symptoms.
+Vitamins and minerals supplements can help ease psoriasis symptoms.
 Fish oil, vitamin D, and evening primrose oil have been found to help ease the symptoms related to psoriasis.

 Skin dryness is one of the factors that worsen the symptoms. humidifying the air at home or in the office can help. it is better to keep skin moisturized to control the intensity of the disease.